 The production hand-adds is a specialized position.
 Its purpose is to identify, weight and add micro ingredients to feed batches to build a complete ration for animal health and growth.
 The position requires an individual with the ability to recognize many various feed additives used in production as well as various animal additives.
 The position requires that a detailed, complete record is maintained as to the amount of additives and ingredients used, as this becomes part of the Plant Manager’s daily record required by the State of Minnesota.

 When not engaged in the production of feedstuffs, the incumbent will work with maintenance personnel, or will clean areas of critical concern.

 A bachelors or master’s degree is preferred but equivalent practical experience will be considered.
-Territory Managers are expected to represent the entire Famo product offering but it is understood that most candidates will have or will develop a particular area of expertise.
+Territory Managers are expected to represent the entire Famo product offering but most candidates will have or will develop a particular area of expertise.